2023 Nanticoke PD News

 Judge David W. Lupas sentenced Sharon Wallace, 40, of Slope Street, to two-to-four years in state prison on charges of strangulation, endangering the welfare of a child and simple assault.
 Wallace was convicted of the charges following a non-jury trial Nov.
 8.

-rs from attention deficit disorder, were staying at a hotel on Kidder Street because they were homeless in November 2020.
+Wilkes-Barre police in court records say Wallace and her son, who suffers from attention deficit disorder, were staying at a hotel on Kidder Street because they were homeless in November 2020.

 Luzerne County Children and Youth Services reportedly paid for the hotel stay.